 – 100 g chocolate (dark or milk, flavored or plain… whatever you want)

 - Cut the chocolate into small pieces and melt them bain-marie or in the microwave.
 If using the microwave, heat for 30 seconds at a time, then stir, and repeat until the chocolate is melty.
-In terms of chocolate: use what you want!
+In terms of chocolate: use what you like best.
 Here I used a 70% dark chocolate bar with orange rind in it.
-Very tasty!
+Dangerously delicious.

 - Beat egg whites to stiff peaks.